Raul-Albuquerque/portfolio-2.0/README.md

 - **"/"** : home page with the name and tech stack of developer.
 - **"/about"**: page with informations about the developer.
 - **"/projects"**: page with the developer's main projects.
-- **"/freelances"**: page with de most revelant real projects as a freelancer.
+- **"/freelances"**: page with the most revelant real projects as a freelancer.
 - **"/contacts"**: contact page.

 ## Installation